neonoct/PROJ-PYAI/MUSIC_GENRE_CLAS/README.txt

   warnings.warn(
 Best parameters found:  {'max_depth': 10, 'max_features': 'sqrt', 'min_samples_leaf': 1, 'min_samples_split': 2, 'n_estimators': 300}
 Accuracy with the best parameters: 0.56

+Seeing that your Random Forest model achieved the same accuracy of 0.56 without the polynomial features suggests that the core features already capture most of the essential information necessary for classification.
+This finding is quite insightful as it indicates that the complexity added by polynomial features may not be necessary for achieving good performance in your specific case.

+Observations:
+Simplified Model: The model without polynomial features being just as accurate suggests that the relationships captured by these features can be adequately represented by the original features alone.
+This simplifies the model, making it easier to interpret and potentially faster to train.

+Feature Importance: The updated feature ranking shows a shift in importance towards more interpretable and direct features like popularity, speechiness, and loudness.
+This can be beneficial from an interpretability standpoint, as it's easier to understand and explain the influence of these features on the model's predictions.
+Accuracy: 0.56
+Feature ranking:
+1. feature popularity (0.2784840264080684)
+2. feature speechiness (0.0925826693421178)
+3. feature loudness (0.08366554401170495)
+4. feature instrumentalness (0.08033004631896144)
+5. feature danceability (0.07886510401383622)
+6. feature energy_danceability (0.07283777489851105)
+7. feature acousticness (0.06812874385274342)
+8. feature acoustic_instrumental_ratio (0.051393697925156454)
+9. feature energy (0.05064226870839517)
+10. feature valence (0.03600126917173562)
+11. feature loudness_energy (0.034362107534789285)
+12. feature duration_ms (0.02510795125687019)
+13. feature tempo (0.012347514233308715)
+14. feature mode_encoded (0.009961548347268003)
+15. feature liveness (0.009926694768804626)
+16. feature duration_cat_encoded (0.00841303645573031)
+17. feature key_encoded (0.004184464041498095)
+18. feature tempo_category_encoded (0.0027655387105003566)